 Lateral flow testing may be used in either symptomatic or asymptomatic populations who are at risk of COVID-19 infection.
 It is used to ease service demand on laboratories and to produce results rapidly (within 15 to 20 minutes), for timely reporting and for early detection, isolation and contact tracing of data subjects who might be infected by COVID-19.

-You may be given a rapid test kit by your workplace, university or school.
-This list may grow as the COVID-19 Testing Programme continues to expand.
+You may be given a rapid test kit by your workplace.